BabylonJS/Documentation/content/features/featuresDeepDive/particles/particle_system/particleHelper.md

 Notice the _type_ is used as the name of the JSON file.
 Using the previous example, your complete filename would be `tornado.json`.

-Also notice the /systems/ subFolder heirarchy.
+Also notice the /systems/ subFolder hierarchy.
 Your custom particleSet JSON file needs to be located in a subFolder called /systems/.
 So, `yourDomain/systems/tornado.json` is where your file should be located and how it should be named (for our example).

 ## Generate Custom ParticleSets